CadijaEmbalo/My-Python-Pandas-project/README.md

 • 	🗂️ Sorting rows based on how much data is missing

-# 🎓 What You’ll Learn From These Notebooks
+# 🎓 What I Learned From These Notebooks

-By working through this section, you’ll gain confidence in:
+Working through this section helped me build strong foundational skills in pandas and data handling.
+As a student, I developed confidence in:

 • 	🧭 Creating and exploring DataFrames

+Understanding how to load data, inspect structure, and navigate datasets effectively.

 • 	🧼 Preparing and cleaning datasets

+Applying practical techniques to tidy data, fix inconsistencies, and make datasets analysis‑ready.

 • 	🔎 Selecting, filtering, and reshaping data

+Using pandas tools to extract relevant information, subset data, and reorganise it for deeper analysis.

-• 	🩺 Handling missing values in practical ways
+• 	🩺 Handling missing values with confidence

+Learning when to fill, remove, or investigate missing entries using methods, like ,and .

 • 	🧰 Using essential pandas methods used in real data roles

+Building familiarity with functions such as , , , , and other core tools used in everyday data work.